 Land Services Program

-individual-Indian landowners that provide economic benefit while protecting and
+landowners that provide economic benefit while protecting and enhancing their

-manage agricultural lands through a leasing process that preserves long-term
+- To manage agricultural lands through a leasing process that

-provide services to NPTEC and individual-Indian landowners on land use
+- To provide services to NPTEC and individual-Indian landowners

-planning, noxious weed control, environmental site assessments, and other
+on land use planning, noxious weed control, environmental site assessments,

-use Geographical Information Systems (GIS) to provide comprehensive
+- To use Geographical Information Systems (GIS) to provide

-land-based information and related technical assistance to all Tribal
+comprehensive land-based information and related technical assistance to all

-develop and promote the use of biological control agents (insects) for the
+- To develop and promote the use of biological control agents

 DESCRIPTION OF SERVICES